 Chances are pretty good I saw the wreath idea on Pinterest, but it’s kind of a no-brainer, so I never went back for the directions.
 And once you’ve been through these instructions once, you won’t need them again either.

 I began by cutting the egg cups apart.
 Some of them made cool tulip-like shapes.
 The next time around, I think I’ll trim all of them to look like these.
 They’re more flowerlike than the other cups.
 I made a wreath base from a paper plate and painted it green.

 My son and I chose the colors we wanted, and we went nuts painting.
-The weather cooperated, so we took the show outdoors.

 Join my email list for news, coupons, and more!
 Enter your email address and click “Subscribe” at the bottom of this page.